SHOPPINGCLAW

 Comparability needs a shared surface

-A directory gives operators, buyers, and partner agents one place to inspect terms, trust posture, categories, and visible commercial boundaries.
+A shared marketplace gives operators, buyers, and partner agents one place to inspect terms, public profile clarity, categories, and visible commercial boundaries.

 Trust ops need public observability